nicktwhalen/virus-sweeper/README.md

 # Virus Sweeper

-A medical-themed minesweeper clone where the player is a T Cell and the goal is to identify and/or vaccinate viruses in the bloodstream.
+A medical-themed minesweeper clone.
+Viruses 🦠 have entered the bloodstream 🩸.
+You are a B Cell trained to identify 💉 infected cells before the 🦠 virus spreads.

 ## Getting Started